 Prior to her work in Louisville, Dr. Williams was an Assistant Professor at the Center for the Treatment and Study of Anxiety in Philadelphia, at the University of Pennsylvania School of Medicine, where she trained under, Dr. Edna Foa for four years.
 She also was the first tenured minority female in the Department of Psychological and Brain Sciences at the University of Louisville, where she served as the Director of the Center for Mental Health Disparities.
 Dr. Williams completed her undergraduate studies at MIT and UCLA.
 She received her Master's and Doctoral Degrees in clinical psychology from the University of Virginia, where she conducted research in the areas of major mental illness, tests and measurement, and ethnic differences.
 She completed her clinical internship at McGill University Health Centre, Montreal General Hospital Site.

-Dr. Williams has published over 85 scientific articles and chapters.
-She is on the Scientific Advisory Board of the International OCD Foundation, the board of Louisville National Alliance on Mental Illness (NAMI) and has also served on the board of directors for the Delaware Valley Association of Black Psychologists, and the NAMI Philadelphia Main Line chapter.
+Dr. Williams has published over 90 scientific articles and chapters.
+She is on the Scientific Advisory Board of the International OCD Foundation, and has also served on the board of directors for the Delaware Valley Association of Black Psychologists, and the NAMI Philadelphia Main Line chapter.